ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 ```

 The tracing hooks create spans for gateway requests and remote calls. `QuickAdapter` propagates incoming trace headers.
-The request span covers the whole request, so planning, the operation cache and remote calls are nested inside it.
+The request span covers the whole request, so planning, the operation cache, and remote calls are nested inside it.
 A
-subscription request gets one too, covering its setup; the subscription itself is reported by the subscription spans.
+subscription request gets one too, covering its setup.
+The subscription spans report the subscription itself.

 Both hooks are bundles of `PhaseHooks`. `Gateway#withPhaseHooks` adds your own, and it accumulates rather than replaces,
 so custom hooks and the built-in ones can sit on the same gateway.